 Heat the granulated sugar and water in a small saucepan, stirring frequently until the sugar has completely dissolved.

 Remove pan from heat and stir in lime juice and zest.
 Refrigerate mixture until it is completely chilled.

-Stir the milk and green food coloring into the lime juice.
+Stir the milk and green food coloring (if using) into the lime juice.

 Churn the sherbet according to the directions for your ice cream freezer.

 Store lime sherbet in an air-tight plastic container in your freezer.
 Allowing it to set for at least an hour before freezing will give you a firmer texture than if you serve it right out of the ice cream maker.

 - For a more adult option, add two tablespoons of tequila.
 It is a great combination with the lime.